 $ sudo systemctl edit tomcat9.service # Put this into the file that opens (it will usually be blank), then save it: [Service] ReadWritePaths=/path/to/data/directory/ $ sudo systemctl restart tomcat9

-It can be changed easily by manual configuration though.
+For older IPT versions, it can be changed by manual configuration.
 To change the default language from English to Portuguese for example, first locate the

 struts.properties file (if the IPT is deployed in Tomcat for example, it would be located in